Alex Bregman Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Rangers has a collective 8.4 K/9, which ranks 23rd in MLB.

-- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Rangers have the 16th-ranked team ERA among all league pitching staffs (4.18).

-- Heaney (9-6 with a 4.16 ERA and 134 strikeouts in 127 2/3 innings pitched) goes for his 10th victory when he makes the start for the Rangers, his 27th of the season.

-- In his last appearance on Tuesday against the New York Mets, the left-hander went 5 1/3 scoreless innings while surrendering five hits.
+- His most recent appearance was on Wednesday, July 19 against the Tampa Bay Rays, when the right-hander went six scoreless innings while giving up two hits.

-- In 26 games this season, the 32-year-old has put up a 4.16 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.
+- The 33-year-old has a 2.69 ERA and 8.1 strikeouts per nine innings in 19 games this season, while allowing a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.